okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 Error Id                |  Details                                                                                                     |
 ------------------------+--------------------------------------------------------------------------------------------------------------|
 invalid_client          | The specified client id wasn't found. |
-invalid_request         | The request structure was invalid.
-E.g. the basic authentication header was malformed, or both header and form parameters were used for authentication or no authentication information was provided. |
+invalid_request         | The request structure is invalid.
+For example, the basic authentication header is malformed, or both header and form parameters were used for authentication or no authentication information was provided. |
-invalid_grant           | The *code* or *refresh_token* value was invalid, or the *redirect_uri* does not match the one used in the authorization request. |
+invalid_grant           | The *code* or *refresh_token* value is invalid, or the *redirect_uri* does not match the one used in the authorization request. |
-unsupported_grant_type  | The grant_type was not *authorization_code* or *refresh_token*. |
-invalid_scope           | The scopes list contains an invalid or unsupported value.    |
+unsupported_grant_type  | The *grant_type* request parameter does not have one of the supported values. invalid_scope           | The scopes list contains an invalid or unsupported value.    |

 #### Response Example (Success)